 The same was with my second-born, just easier LOL.

 I am proud of my enlightenment, my decisions, and my actions.

-I am a lioness now, a stronger woman….
 So are you.
-If she’s not there yet, wake her up!
+If your inner lioness is not there yet, wake her up!
 Yes, you can, and you will.